St Mary's Church, Fordingbridge: Vicarages

-There are two surviving vicarages in Fordingbridge, the imposing residence opposite the West Front built in 1817 and now converted to apartments and the current, more modern building opposite the South side.
+There are two surviving vicarages in Fordingbridge, the imposing residence opposite the west front, built in 1817 and now converted to apartments, and the current, more modern building opposite the south side.

 Churchyard

-The churchyard has a monument to the safe building family "Chubb", and also a memorial to the last British man killed in a duel in England, James Alexander Seton.
-Along with all the town burial sites (except the new Catholic burial ground) St Mary's Churchyard was closed in 1896 and replaced by the new cemetery at Stuckton Road.
-In modern times the Churchyard has been cleared to allow easier maintenance and many of the gravestones now form the path from the lichgate to the North Porch.
-The original locations of some of the stones and the owners of some of worn stones can be deduced from the Fordingbridge Sexton's register which covers the period from 1730.
+The churchyard has a monument to the safe-building family of Chubb, and also a memorial to the last British man killed in a duel in England, James Alexander Seton.
+Along with all the town burial sites (except the new Catholic burial ground), St Mary's churchyard was closed in 1896 and replaced by the new cemetery at Stuckton Road.
+In modern times the churchyard has been cleared to allow easier maintenance, and many of the gravestones now form the path from the lichgate to the north porch.
+The original locations of some of the stones and the owners of some worn stones can be deduced from the Fordingbridge sexton's register, which covers the period from 1730.

 Services

-The church choir can usually be heard every Sunday supporting services such as the Family Communion, with traditional Evensong on the third and fourth Sunday evenings each month There is an annual Patronal Festival on the 1st weekend in July.
+The church choir can usually be heard every Sunday supporting services such as the Family Communion, with traditional Evensong on the third and fourth Sunday evenings each month.
+There is an annual Patronal Festival on the first weekend in July.